ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/objects.md

 # Objects in Scopes

 A scope (obtained either by using @Rezolver.ScopedContainer or through a @Rezolver.IContainerScope returned from a container's
-@Rezolver.IContainer.CreateScope* method) will by default dispose of any disposable objects it creates when it is disposed.
+@Rezolver.IScopeFactory.CreateScope* method) will by default dispose of any disposable objects it creates when it is disposed.

 If those objects are obtained from an @Rezolver.Targets.ObjectTarget, however, then no scope will ever touch them - because *you* created them, therefore you will also typically dispose them.